 - Soil Testing – A soil test is an important tool for the homeowner in diagnosing nutrient deficiencies that may impact plant health.
 If the test indicates the need for soil amendments or fertilizer, it will provide information on the proper amounts to apply, the appropriate time of year, and best application methods.
 However, for a soil test to be reliable, the sample submitted for analysis must accurately represent the soil in your landscape.
 For guidance on how to collect and submit a soil sample for analysis, see Soil Sampling for the Home Gardener.

-- Plant Pathology – A plant sample may be needed in order to diagnose your gardening problem.
-It is best to bring plant material to the VCE horticultural help desk office early in the week (Mondays, Tuesdays, or Wednesdays) before 10:30 am to prevent the specimen from desiccating or decomposing over the weekend.
+- Plant Pathology – A plant sample may be needed in order to diagnose your garden problem.
+It is best to bring plant material into the VCE horticultural help desk office early in the week (Mondays or Tuesdays) along with a completed Plant Clinic form.
 We will not mail samples Thursdays or Fridays because we do not want packages of plant samples sitting and waiting for delivery.
 For instructions on preparing and submitting adequate plant samples for submission to the Virginia Tech labs, see How to Take a Proper Plant Sample.
 The Virginia Tech website also provides information on submitting samples to their various labs.
 As of October 2021, there is now a $35 charge for this test.

 - Plant (or Weed) Identification – For help identifying plants, it is best to bring plant material to the VCE horticultural help desk office.
 We recommend bringing a sample as if you were planning on sending it to the Virginia Tech labs.
 Multiple pictures of your unidentified plant can also be emailed to us at the email address provided above.
 Please submit good, clear images of the leaves and stems.
 Also provide information on the location and soil conditions as well as any noteworthy characteristics.
 Additional information on plant identification is also available through Virginia Tech extension publications; www.ext.vt.edu